 But with the good news came some disappointment for Biden fans at Penn; while his center would focus on relevant hot-button topics like diplomacy and foreign policy, Annenberg Dean Michael Delli Carpini said in a statement that Biden was “not scheduled to teach a formal course at this time.”

 What has the vice president been doing since he was appointed?

 While students have yet to enter a classroom led by Biden, the former vice president has persisted as a de facto campus celebrity through multiple speaking events on campus.

 At Biden’s first major speech after his appointment, he called on the United States to take a lead role in the fight against cancer.
 “We have more high-quality research universities than the rest of the world combined,” Biden said.
 “We have the greatest capacity to make progress as any time in the history of the world.”

 The event — which was originally going to feature former Penn Medicine patient and ambassador Lori Alf, whose invitation was rescinded after a report that she had been accused of discriminating against an Iraqi family — featured both Biden and Penn President Amy Gutmann, who praised the former Delaware senator as the only Penn faculty member in the world to be awarded the Presidential Medal of Freedom with distinction.

-Biden’s other major speaking events included a dialogue in September with former Mexican President Felipe Calderon and an emotional interview in November, where he promoted his new book, “Promise Me, Dad,” and spoke heavily about Beau, his son who died of brain cancer in 2015.
+Biden’s other major speaking events included a dialogue in 2017 with former Mexican President Felipe Calderon and an emotional interview in November that same year, where he promoted his new book, “Promise Me, Dad,” and spoke heavily about Beau, his son who died of brain cancer in 2015.

 “He still went to work every single day as attorney general until the day he died,” Biden told a tearful crowd in Irvine Auditorium.
 “He told me to smile if anyone asked about him.
 ‘Smile, dad, smile.
 I don’t want anyone feeling sorry for me,’ he’d say.”